arjondas/jobengine/README.md

 # jobengine

-This is a simple website for searching jobs
+This is a simple website written on react for searching jobs.

-# fix security vernabilities yourself
+# Fix security vernabilities yourself

 # How to run it